 GARDP, in partnership with the University of Leeds and the University of Edinburgh, is updating AntibioticDB.
 This searchable online database contains key information about antibiotics at all stages of development and post-approval, such as the target pathogens (spectrum of activity) and the highest development stage, as well as links to original articles and the IUPHAR/BPS Guide to Pharmacology.
 The database contributes to antibiotic development by making it easy to locate antibiotics at all stages of development, as well as those approved for use in people.
 The database also includes undeveloped compounds, and in some cases, the reason for lack of development (e.g., toxicity, funding gaps or changes in business strategy).

-- SCREENED just under 100,000 compounds plus extracts of natural compounds for antibiotic activity
+- SCREENED over 100,000 compounds plus microbial extracts for antibiotic activity

 - EVALUATED 10 chemical series (each corresponding to a “hit” compound) for antibiotic activity